Yamaha Advert - April 1985

 Whilst the UK and the US were worried about Japan, there was another much bigger potential market or threat - depending upon your point of view - coming out of the Far East, in the shape of China, a country with 20 times the population of the UK.
 China had been coming out of the isolation that followed Mao's Cultural Revolution and was becoming more economically active, but in the computer market it was still way behind.
 It had an estimated 1,200 mainframes or minis and 125,000 personal computers in the entire country, at a time when there were already millions of micros in the UK, and of those it was thought that only about one in ten were in use, thanks to a lack of English skills.
 This was clearly, in the words of Personal Computer World, not even enough to buy Jack Tramiel a cigar.

 According to an article in Personal Computer World by Bob Couttie, the reason that China was not yet making much of an impact on the world of computers was not economic, but language: firstly, high-level computer languages which weren't based on English were non-existant, but secondly it was exceedingly difficult to input Chinese using a computer keyboard, not least because there were thought to be some 150,000 characters in the language.
-The same problem meant that typewriters had largely passed China by, with the nearest equivalent of a mini typesetting machine requiring some six months of training to use.
+The same problem meant that typewriters had largely passed China by, with the nearest equivalent, such as the Double Pigeon Chinese Typewriter with its tray of nearly 2,500 metal characters, being more like mini typesetting machines requiring months of training to use.

 The solutions to this input problem included modified keyboards that used stroke inputs, or touch-screen technology like Intech's touch-screen CP2054B "Chinese character" processor, developed at a cost of $280,000, although even its final retail price of $5,000 (about £10,100 in 2019) was still too expensive for the home computer market.
 This, and the idea of transliteration, where a QWERTY keyboard could be used to build up words using phonetics, have perhaps only finally come of age in modern smartphones, where touch-screen phone keyboards like SwiftKey can input Chinese with both strokes and Latin-based Pinyin.
 Back in the 1980s though, China was still very much the sleeping dragon, but as Bob Couttie concluded - when China finally takes to computers, "there will be fundamental and long-term spin-offs for the west.
 We, in the west, are in for some real surprises that no amount of star-gazing can foretell.
 For once the future really is inscrutable".